What Attracts Centipedes to Your Home (And How to Keep Them Out)

 George Schulz George Schulz Updated:

-If you’ve ever spotted a fast-moving, many-legged creature darting across your bathroom floor, you’ve likely met a house centipede.
-These startling pests are one of the most common calls we get at Better Termite & Pest Control, especially from homeowners in the Alexandria and Northern Virginia areas.
+If you’ve spotted a fast, many-legged creature darting across your bathroom floor, you’ve likely met a house centipede.
+They are one of the most common calls we get at Better Termite & Pest Control.
+Homeowners in Alexandria and Northern Virginia see them a lot.

-After 57 years in business and over a million homes serviced, I can tell you that centipedes rarely show up without a reason.
-Understanding what attracts centipedes to your home is the first step toward getting rid of them—and keeping them out for good.
+After 57 years in business, I can tell you that centipedes rarely show up without a reason.
+Knowing what attracts centipedes to your home is the first step toward getting rid of them and keeping them out.

 The 7 Things That Attract Centipedes to Your Home